Prof Dr Rainer Goebel (R.W.)

 Professional career history

-Since January 2000, he is a full professor for Cognitive Neuroscience in the psychology department of Maastricht University.
-He is the founding director of the Maastricht Brain Imaging Centre (M-BIC), which celebrated its opening in spring 2005. and the driving force of the recently established ultra-high field imaging center housing 3, 7 and 9.4 Tesla human MRI scanners.
-He is also team leader of the “Modeling and Neuroimaging” group at the Netherlands Institute for Neuroscience in Amsterdam.
-In both institutes he combines functional brain imaging with neural network modelling to advance our understanding of brain function at multiple levels of organization.

-From 2006, he is the Research Director of the FPN Maastricht Research Institute together with Peter de Weerd and he served the faculty board as head of research and innovation.
+Since January 2000, he is a full professor for cognitive neuroscience in the department of cognitive neuroscience of the faculty of psychology and neuroscience of Maastricht University.
+He contributed to the formation of the F.C.
+Donders Center for Cognitive Neuroimaging, Radboud University Nijmegen, where he was research fellow and member of the Board of Governors from 2001 - 2008.
+He is the founding director of the Maastricht Brain Imaging Centre (M-BIC), which celebrated its opening in spring 2005. and the driving force of the ultra-high field imaging center housing 3, 7 and 9.4 Tesla human MRI scanners that was opened by his majesty king Willem Alexander in 2013.
+From 2008 - 2017 he was team leader of the “Modeling and Neuroimaging” group at the Netherlands Institute for Neuroscience in Amsterdam.
+From 2005 - 2010 he was member of the board of the faculty as head of research and innovation.
 From 2006 - 2008 he served as chair of the Organization for Human Brain Mapping.
+Since 2016 he heads the department of cognitive neuroscience.

-He received funding for basic and translational neuroscience research including a prestigious Advanced Investigators Grant from the European Research Council (2011 - 2016) and several grants from the Human Brain Project (2014-2020).
-He is also founder of the company Brain Innovation BV that produces free and commercial software for neuroimaging data analysis and clinical applications (see brainvoyager.com).
+Rainer Goebel received funding for basic and translational neuroscience research including a prestigious Advanced Investigators Grant from the European Research Council (2011 - 2016) and several grants from the Human Brain Project (2014-2023).
+He also founded the company Brain Innovation BV that produces free and commercial software for neuroimaging data analysis and clinical applications (see brainvoyager.com).
 In 2014 he has been selected as member of the Royal Netherlands Academy of Arts and Sciences.
 In 2017 he has been selected as member of Leopoldina, the German National Academy of Science.